CERT-Polska/Artemis-modules-extra/README.md

 licensed under GPL-2.0.

 ### `forti_vuln`
 Uses slightly modified https://github.com/BishopFox/cve-2024-21762-check under the hood.
-Detects if Fortigate device is vulnerable to CVE-2024-21762 and is licensed under GPL-3.0.
+Detects if Fortigate devices are vulnerable to CVE-2024-21762 and is licensed under GPL-3.0.

 ### `wpscan`
 Uses https://github.com/wpscanteam/wpscan under the hood.
 Finds vulnerabilities on sites that use WordPress.